 “Come now Howard,” Nina said disapprovingly, “if you get too excited you will get sick again and I will have to give you an enema for your own good.”
 Mr. Pepper promptly went silent while Nina watched over him disappointed she could not apply her favorite medical remedy.

-An hour later all that changed when the phone rang with someone on the other end demanding to talk with representative of the motel management.
+An hour later all that changed when the phone rang with someone on the other end demanding to talk with a representative of the motel management.
 Trixie transferred the call over to a sleepy Mr. Pepper who went straight into a panic.

-“What do you mean you never received the check?” he demanded going from a sweet old guy into a outraged business owner.
+“What do you mean you never received the check?” he asked going from a sweet old guy into a outraged business owner.
 “What a minute, let me check,” he said a second later with Trixie hearing the sounds of the old man rummaging through a desk covered with papers.
 “Son of a bitch, my step-daughter’s didn’t mail the payment!”Mr. Pepper exclaimed to the person on the phone with Trixie turning to see him clutching an envelope.
 “Yes, I understand you need the money in your hand by close of business today.”
 He further said to the person on the phone then hung up.

 As Mr. Pepper rolled himself out to Trixie, she could see the old man was very upset.
 “Sweetie,” he said, “I have a very critical errand for you to run to the main bank in Charlotte.”